clearlinux/clr-installer/scripts/InstallerYAMLSyntax.md

 ## Kernel Arguments
-Clear Linux OS Installer configuration file supports adding additional kernel arguments or removing from the existing kernel arguments.
-There is NO support for directly defining the entire kernel command line to avoid non-bootable configurations.
+Supports adding or removing kernel arguments.
+There is NO support for directly defining the entire kernel command line in order to avoid non-bootable configurations.

 Item | Description | Required?
 ------------ | ------------- | -------------